 If you are injured while dining at a restaurant, here is what you need to do:

 - Get immediate medical assistance

 - Document injuries and causes of injuries with photos if possible

 - Keep all medical bills related to treatment of injuries

 - Tally all lost wages resulting from injury and recuperation time

 By taking these steps, you can help to build your legal case against the restaurant in the event that you decide to contact an attorney about a possible lawsuit.

 Consider contacting a lawyer if you have been hurt at a restaurant

 Becoming injured or sick as a result of what should have been a pleasant meal out is an experience that can have a lasting impact on you.
-The Los Angeles Product Liability Attorneys at Compass Law Group, PC can assist you with steering your way through the legal system if you were hurt as a result of negligence at a restaurant.
-Consultations are available at no cost, so contact us today to learn more about your options under the law.
+The Los Angeles Product Liability Attorneys at Compass Law Group, LLP can assist you with steering your way through the legal system if you were hurt as a result of negligence at a restaurant.